Scythe-Anticheat/Scythe-Anticheat/README.md

 </div>

 # How To Setup
-To install this anticheat to your realm, you will need to install the .mcpack to your device, apply it to your realm/server and enable Beta APIs in world settings.
-Once you have done that, the anticheat should be fully up and running.
+To install this anticheat to your realm, you will need to install the .mcpack to your device, apply it to your realm/server, and enable Beta APIs in world settings.
+Once you have done that, the anticheat should be fully up and running!

+> [!IMPORTANT]
+> Scythe must be applied at the top of the behavior packs list to ensure all features work properly.

+To be able to use any chat commands, you will need to be Scythe-Opped.
+You can gain Scythe-OP by running `/function op` in Minecraft chat.

-To be able to receive anticheat alerts, run the command: ```!notify```.
+By default, notifications for when players are cheating are not shown.
+To be able to see cheat notifications you will need to run the `!notify` command.

-To run any chat commands or be able to use certain blocks run the command ```/function op```.
-This command requires you to have operator permissions on the server and have Beta APIs enabled.
+> [!TIP]
+> Scythe contains a variety of additional commands that can be used to help moderator your Realm or server.
+You can see a list of these additional commands by running the `!help` command.

 # Hacks detected by Scythe Anticheat
 *\* indicates that the check requires Beta APIs to be enabled in world settings.*<br/>